 Once you complete the above steps, Taskbar Context Menus will be disabled in Windows 11 or 10.

-How to Enable or Disable Taskbar Context Menus in Windows 11 or 10 by Tweaking Registry?
+How to Turn On or Off Taskbar Context Menus in Windows 11 or 10 by Tweaking Registry?

-To turn or off the taskbar context menus in Windows 11 or 10 using Registry Editor, do the following:-
+To enable or disable the taskbar context menus in Windows 11 or 10 using Registry Editor, do the following:-

 Step 1.
 Open Registry Editor.